-This is the season that most kids on vacation dread — going back to school.
-While many of you parents love the idea of getting the kids off the TV and mobile computers and into hitting the books, your kids might not be too enthusiastic about that idea.
-It may also be an anxious time for your child.
-So to help you in decreasing your child’s anxiety, here are a few back-to-school tips to get your kids revved up for the coming school year.
+After a long and restful vacation period, this is the season that most kids dread – going back to school.
+As parents, you love the idea of getting your kids off the usual habit of TV viewing and play time for one whole day.
+Your kids, on the other hand, might not be too enthusiastic about that idea.
+It may be an anxious and nerve-wracking time for them.
+So to help you in decreasing their anxiety and nervousness, here are a few back-to-school tips to get your kids revved up for the coming school year.

-Shop for school supplies together with your child.
-Let him choose his own notebooks, bags, and supplies that he will need in school.
-Let him choose the design or style that he wants.
+Shop for school supplies together with your children.
+Let them choose their own notebooks, bags, and supplies that they will need in school.
+Let them choose the design or style that they want.
 But always remember to stay within your budget.
 Give your child your budget amount so that he is aware of the prices of the items he will choose.
 Let him feel that he has control over what items for school he will get.
 This is also a great way to teach your child how to buy on a budget and a good opportunity to exercise his brain with math.

 Going back to school can be an anxious time for a child, especially if it is a new school or it has been a long time since they last saw their friends.
 A few weeks or days before school starts are a great time for your child to reconnect with his friends to lessen his anxiety.
 Gather your child’s friends and classmates for an afternoon get -together or a simple going back-to-school party.
 A get-together like this can also bring excitement to going back to school.
 Make this a good opportunity to get to know your child’s friends, too.
 This activity can also boost your child’s confidence and enthusiasm for going back to school.

 3. Hit the books